 One of the first techniques ever devised to help physicians diagnose lung disease was succussion.
 This is a technique where the physician would grab the patient by the shoulders, shaking the patient so any fluid that may have accumulated within his body -- particularly the lungs -- could be heard.

 While this technique was probably used earlier, it didn't become a common procedure until it was described by Hippocrates at around 400 B.C.
-Calvin Newton, in his 1854 book, "Thoracic diseases: their patterns, diagnosis and treatment" (California, page 89) describes the technique this way:
+Calvin Newton and Marshall Calkins, in their 1854 book, said:

 Succussion is no longer used by physicians for the same reason Newton described in his book.
 Could you imagine a doctor shaking you like that?